hugoalh/scan-virus-ghaction/README.md

 ### 🌟 Feature

 - 4% to 96% faster than other GitHub Actions with the same purpose, especially when need to scan every Git commits.
+- Ability to scan other things, not limited to only Git repository.

 ## 📚 Documentation